Create Fast Insert Scripts

 /

-The parameter p_data_format is new and can contain a comma-separated list of
+parameter is new and can contain a comma-separated list of formats - currently the CSV and INSERT formats are supported.
+An example: csv,insert

 or insert:5